 Housing for LL.M.
 Students

-There are plenty of housing options in the Bay Area!
+The rental market in the Bay Area is competitive, but there are many different types of options.
 Some students like to be close to the law school; others enjoy putting the day of classes behind them by taking BART home to San Francisco.
 Some like to live alone, others prefer roommates, and some prefer roommates who are (or are not) law students.

-The most important thing to know before beginning your search is that housing turnover in the Bay Area is very fast - which means apartments ready for occupancy in May or August will likely not be listed until the month prior, at the earliest.
-While we do recommend browsing this site and others to get a good idea of the rental market, you should not expect to see listings for your arrival date until the month before.
+The most important thing to know before beginning your search is that housing turnover in the Bay Area is very fast - which means apartments ready for occupancy in May or August will likely not be listed until four to eight weeks prior.
+While we do recommend browsing this site and others to get a good idea of the rental market, you should not expect to see listings for your arrival date until one or two months before.

 TOP 10 HOUSE-HUNTING TIPS FOR STUDENTS